nikolavp/approval/doc/source/javadoc/com/nikolavp/approval/reporters/Reporters.rst

    Creates a simple reporter that will print/report approvals to the console.
 This reporter will use convenient command line tools under the hood to only report the changes in finds.
 This is perfect for batch modes or when you run your build in a CI server

    :return: a reporter that uses console unix tools under the hood

+fileLauncher
+^^^^^^^^^^^^

+.. java:method:: public static Reporter fileLauncher()
+   :outertype: Reporters

+   A reporter that launches the file under test.
+This is useful if you for example are generating an spreadsheet and want to verify it.

+   :return: a reporter that launches the file

 firstWorking
 ^^^^^^^^^^^^